MatthewHerbst/react-to-print/README.md

 ## Running locally

-*NOTE*: Node >=10 is required to build the library locally.
-We use Node ^14 for our CLI checks.
+*NOTE*: Node >=12 is required to build the library locally.
+We use Node ^14 for our tests.